zhan4429/Container101_2021/Container101_turtorial.md

 Some containers may give us warnings.
 However, in most cases, we can just ignore them.

 ### singularity build
 To build a singularity container, we need to use a computer with elevated privileges, then copy or pull to cluster.
-To build the container in RCAC clusters, we can build remotely using the [Sylabs Remote Builder](https://cloud.sylabs.io/builder).
+To build the container on RCAC clusters, we can build remotely using the [Sylabs Remote Builder](https://cloud.sylabs.io/builder).

 To remotely build an image using singularity, go through the following steps:
 1. Go to: https://cloud.sylabs.io/, and generate a Sylabs account.
 2. Create a new `Access Tokens`, and copy it to clipboard.
-3. SSH login to our clusters, and run `singularity remote login` in terminal and paste the access token at the prompt.
+3. SSH login to our clusters, and run `singularity remote login` in a terminal and paste the access token at the prompt.
 4. Then you can remotely build your own singularity image on the cluster.

-Example: build our own prokka container
+Example: build our own `prokka` container
 [Prokka](https://github.com/tseemann/prokka) is a widely used tool for rapid prokaryotic genome annotation.

-The prokka defination file
+The prokka definition file:
 ```
 BootStrap: docker
 From: debian:buster-slim